 Name Description Port It specifies the ID of the port.
 Transmitted Packets It specifies the total packets sent by a port.
 Transmitted Byte It specifies the total bytes sent by a port.
-Received Packets It specifies the total packets received by a port.
-Received Byte It specifies the total bytes received by a port.
+Received Packets Received Byte It specifies the total bytes received by a port.

-To view the details of packets received and sent by a port, please click the button \mathbb{R} behind the port.
+To view the details of packets received and sent by a port, please click the button \square behind the port.